 In the future, we may issue our authorized but previously unissued equity securities, resulting in the dilution of the ownership interests of our present shareholders.
-We are currently authorized to issue an aggregate of 127,000,000 shares of capital stock consisting of 125,000,000 shares of common stock and 2,000,000 shares of preferred stock.
-As of March 31, 2016, there were 94,894,140 shares of common stock issued and outstanding of which 4,472,586 were held by our subsidiaries, no shares of Series A preferred stock outstanding, 5,453,979 shares of common stock reserved for issuance upon the exercise of outstanding options under our employee stock option plans; and 9,394,862 shares reserved for issuance upon the exercise of warrants to purchase common stock, including the publicly traded warrants.
+We are currently authorized to issue an aggregate of 152,000,000 shares of capital stock consisting of 150,000,000 shares of common stock and 2,000,000 shares of preferred stock.
+There are no shares of preferred stock issued and outstanding.
+As of September 30, 2016, we had 103,392,248 issued shares of our common stock and 102,772,542 outstanding shares of our common stock.
+The difference of 619,706 issued shares of our common stock and outstanding shares of our common stock as of September 30, 2016 is attributed to shares held by our subsidiaries which are accounted for as treasury stock on our condensed consolidated balance sheet.
+As of September 30, 2016, 6,597,000 shares of common stock were reserved for issuance upon the exercise of outstanding options and vesting of restricted stock units under our employee stock option plans; and 9,394,862 shares reserved for issuance upon the exercise of warrants to purchase common stock, including the publicly traded warrants.